Search within this section

 Changes in the amount of valuation allowance due to changes in assessment about realization in future periods are generally taken through the income statement, with limited exceptions for certain equity-related items.

-| Tax follows the pre-tax item.
+Tax follows the pretax item.
 Current and deferred tax on items recognized in other comprehensive income or directly in equity should be similarly recognized in other comprehensive income or directly in equity.
 When an entity pays tax on all of its profits, including elements recognized outside of profit or loss, it can be difficult to determine the share attributable to individual components.
 Under such circumstances, tax should be allocated on a pro rata basis or other basis that is more appropriate in the circumstances.

 Subsequent changes in deferred tax are recognized in profit or loss, OCI, or equity depending on where the transaction(s) giving rise to the deferred tax were recorded.
 Entities must “backwards trace” based upon how the deferred tax balance arose to determine where the change in deferred tax is recorded.